-David is President of WorkChoice Solutions, a trusted provider of leadership and team effectiveness training, coaching and consulting services founded in 2000.
-He works with a wide range of corporate, non profit and public sector clients to help bring about sustainable improvements in organizational effectiveness.
-His first book, The Navigator's Handbook, 101 Leadership Lessons for Work &

-Life is available on-line and in bookstores nationwide.
+David is President of WorkChoice Solutions, a trusted provider of leadership and team effectiveness training, coaching, and consulting services founded in 2000.
+He works with a wide range of corporate, nonprofit, and public sector clients to help bring about sustainable improvements in organizational effectiveness.
+His first book, The Navigator's Handbook, 101 Leadership Lessons for Work & Life is available on-line and in bookstores nationwide.
 His second book, The Navigator's Compass 101 Steps Toward Leadership Excellence was released in 2016 and is also available nationwide.
-To learn more about the scope of David's work in helping leaders and teams to be more effective or to arrange for David to speak at your next conference or other special event, please visit WorkChoice Solutions on line at:

-www.workchoicesolutions.com or call him directly at 860.242.1070.
+His third book, The Navigator's Journal is expected to be released in the fall of 2022.
+To learn more about the scope of David's work in helping leaders and teams to be more effective or to arrange for David to speak at your next conference or other special event, please visit WorkChoice Solutions online at: www.workchoicesolutions.com or call him directly at 860.242.1070.